Select from the menu options.

-All George Mason University students are strongly encouraged to get vaccinated and to submit COVID-19 primary series vaccination documentation and COVID-19 booster documentation.
-Upload it to the Patient Portal. {Updated 1/31/22}
+All George Mason University students are strongly encouraged to get vaccinated and to submit COVID-19 vaccination documentation.
+Upload it to the Patient Portal.

-Stay up-to-date with recommended vaccines and boosters for the best protection.
+Stay up-to-date with recommended vaccines for the best protection.

 Benefits of Vaccination